First Alert Weather Alert: Winter storm to bring wind, rain, and snow to Riverside County - KESQ

 The First Alert Weather Team has issued a First Alert Weather Alert for Sunday, January 29th, and Monday, January 30th, as a winter storm moves into Southern California.

+The strongest gusts will occur through the San Gorgonio Pass.
+Travel with caution.

-A Winter Storm Watch will also go into effect Sunday afternoon.
-The main focus of this storm system is going to be the snow as incoming cold air will drop levels down below 4,000'.
+A Winter Storm Warning will also go into effect Sunday.
+The main focus of this storm system is going to be the snow, as incoming cold air will drop levels down below 4,000'.
 Light accumulation is possible on I-15 through the Cajon Pass.

+Chance showers are expected in the desert on Monday.
+Up to a tenth of an inch of rainfall accumulation is possible for most valley cities.
+Temperatures fall into the upper 50s for Monday and Tuesday, 10-15° below normal for this time of year.
+Warmer days are ahead by the end of the week.

 Have you downloaded the 'KESQ First Alert' app yet?
 It's FREE!
 Click here.

-Note: This article will continue to be updated by the First Alert Weather Team until the end of the weather event.